ldcas-uc3m/Crypto-Labs/lab_notes.md

 5. Unpad plaintext

 ## Symmetric padding - PKCS7
 Some **block cyphers** might require padding if the message is not a multiple of the block size.

+PCKCS7 is a standard padding method that appends `N` bytes (the ones required to complete the block) with the value of `chr(N)`.

 ```python
 from cryptography.hazmat.primitives import padding